mstksg/advent-of-code-2018/reflections.md

 [d04h]: https://mstksg.github.io/advent-of-code-2018/src/AOC2018.Challenge.Day04.html

-Day 4 was fun because it's something that, on the surface, sounds like it requires a state machine to run through a stateful log and accumulate a series of time sheets.
+Day 4 was fun because it's something that, on the surface, sounds like it requires a state machine to run through a stateful log and accumulate a bunch of time sheets.

-However, if we think of the log as just a stream of tokens, we can just look at at it simply as *parsing* this stream of tokens into a series of time sheets -- no state or mutation required.
+However, if we think of the log as just a stream of tokens, we can look at at it as *parsing* this stream of tokens into time sheets -- no state or mutation required.

 First, the types at play: